eatahine/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello -script that sets the permission to the file hello chmod 753 hello -script that sets the mode of the file hello chmod hello=olleh - script that sets the mode of the file hello the same as olleh’s mode
+chmod 007 hello -script that sets the permission to the file hello chmod 753 hello -script that sets the mode of the file hello chmod hello=olleh - script that sets the mode of the file hello the same as olleh’s mode chmod --reference=olleh hello -script that sets the mode of the file hello the same a

+s olleh’s mode